apache/spark/docs/concepts.rst

 .. image:: img/task_manual_vs_scheduled.png

-The DAGs/tasks with a black border are scheduled runs, whereas the non-bordered DAGs/tasks are manually triggered, i.e. by `airflow trigger_dag`.
+The DAGs/tasks with a black border are scheduled runs, whereas the non-bordered DAGs/tasks are manually triggered, i.e. by `airflow dags trigger`.

 Workflows
 =========